 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Neupogen while you are pregnant.
 It is not known if Neupogen is found in breast milk.
 If you are or will be breast-feeding while you use Neupogen, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Bone or muscle pain or ache; headache; nausea; nosebleed; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; coughing up blood; dark, tarry, or bloody stools; dizziness; fainting; fast or irregular heartbeat; fast breathing; fever; left shoulder tip pain; left upper stomach pain; lump, swelling, redness, or bruising at an injection site; severe or persistent headache; severe or persistent tiredness or weakness; shortness of breath; sudden increased sweating; swelling or soreness of the mouth or tongue; unusual bruising or bleeding; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; coughing up blood; dark, tarry, or bloody stools; dizziness; fainting; fast breathing; fast or irregular heartbeat; fever; left shoulder tip pain; left upper stomach pain; lump, swelling, redness, or bruising at an injection site; severe or persistent headache; severe or persistent tiredness or weakness; shortness of breath; sudden increased sweating; swelling; swelling or soreness of the mouth or tongue; unusual bruising or bleeding; wheezing.